How to Make Your Content AI-Ready

 Output: chatbot-ready JSONL.

-Each section becomes a JSONL record with the text content, topic title, section heading, topic type (concept / task / reference), all metadata fields (audience, difficulty, domain, intent, duration, chatbot-priority), the section ID for deep-linking, and the parent map path for breadcrumb context.
+Each section becomes a JSONL record with the text content, topic title, section heading, topic type (concept / task / reference), all metadata fields, the section ID for deep-linking, and the parent map path for breadcrumb context.
 A glossary index maps terms to definitions with synonyms.
 A content manifest provides a searchable index of all topics.

 chunks.jsonl